Lois-Chi/alx-higher_level_programming/0x00-python-hello_world/README.md

 Write a Shell script that runs Python code.
 Write a Python script that prints a string
 Write a Pyhon script that prints an integer
+Write a Python script that prints a float